Ex-ce-pt/uni-notes/Foundations of Chemistry/Physical equilibrium.md

 $p = \sum p_i = \sum x_i \cdot p_i^*$
 The total vapor pressure of a solution is the sum of the vapor pressures of the parts of the solution.

-> A solute always lowers the vapor pressure of a solvent.
+> A solid solute always lowers the vapor pressure of a solvent.

 **Ideal solution** - the solvent and the solute have exactly the same [intermolecular interactions](Intermolecular%20interactions).
 Both components obey Raoult's law at all concentrations. $\Delta H_{\text{sol}} = 0$.
 **Real solution** - does not obey Raoult's law at all concentrations.
-The smallel the concentration of the solute, the more resembles an ideal solution ($c < 0.1 \space M$).
+The smaller the concentration of the solute, the more resembles an ideal solution ($c < 0.1 \space M$).

 Phase diagrams also work /w two-component systems, but they are usually more complicated than this simple one.
 Pressure is assumed to be constant at $p = 1 \space atm$ for practical purposes.
 ![[equilibrium/phase-diagrams-binary-example.png]]

 **Enthalpy of mixing** ($\Delta H_{\text{mix}}$) - difference in enthalpy between the mixture & pure components.

+==mb enthalpy of solution is the same???

 When a solution boils, there will be more molecules of the more volatile liquid in the gaseous phase.
 Phase diagrams like this show the concentration of a part of the solution in both phases.
 At a specific concentration ($x(l)$), the solution boils at a specific temperature ($T_b$).
 The second graph then shows the concentration ($x(g)$) of the part of the solution in the vapor at the same temperature.
 ![[equilibrium/phase-diagrams-binary-vapor.png]]